-- Keep students on task

-- Assess progress

-- Inform future planning

-- Independent pupil learning is supported by the use of technology for example:

-Computers

-Talking tins

-iPads

-- Individual targeted questioning is used to scaffold learning

-- Special test arrangements for Year 6 SATs (readers, scribes)

-schools, other educational sites and a range of professional services to ensure we can provide the most appropriate support for our pupils and their families.
+- o iPads - Individual targeted questioning is used to scaffold learning - Special test arrangements (Access arrangements) for Year 6 SATs e.g. readers, additional time, scribes schools, other educational sites and a range of professional services to ensure we can provide the most appropriate support for our pupils and their families.